hailingfang/documentation/file-layout-markup-language/file-layout-markup-language.rst

 The the multiplier is 10, the segment is 10 floats sagment.

-2. A variable iteration statament.
+2. Iteration operator and iteration statament.

 Along with multiplier, there can be a **iteration statament**. which made of "~" followed by variable.
-(a variable is words start with "$" or "@").

 For example::